WHO CAN APPLY

 B4.
 A permit by an Ethical Review Board and/or by the National Animal Experiment Board, if required by the research arrangement.
 Usually, this is not required in the DoCS programme.

 B5.
 A DoCS signed approval from the supervisors, who have agreed to supervise your thesis.
 If your main supervisor is not a professor, then the responsible professor (an associate professor can also act as one) also has to sign the approval.
 See more on this under Supervision and support team.
-The members of the applicant's support team have to sign the approval, too.
+The members of the applicant's thesis committee have to sign the approval, too.
 NOTE: If there are difficulties in obtaining the signatures due to corona virus situation, the supervisors can confirm their commitment to supervision to email@example.com.

 C. Additional documents to be sent by post (applicants whose previous degree is not from the University of Helsinki)